 As a service organization for people with disabilities, we understand our population is one

 of the at-risk groups for contracting this virus.
-We remain committed to the community and all departments will be on hand to accept phone calls to assist our consumers.
+We remain committed to the community and all departments are on hand to accept phone calls to assist our consumers.
 For assistance, please call 419.885.5733.

 Whether you live with a disability or not, and no matter your age, what we are now all going through together is unprecedented in our lifetimes.
 Never have we, as a country and planet, been called to drop everything, to shutter our communities and homes – to separate from our friends, families and neighbors, our workplaces, churches and schools – to save ourselves and our fellow citizens from an invisible, spreading danger “out there.”